Basics | Plugins | Howtos | Applications

 Signing in

-Most –but not all– Lino sites require you to sign in using a username and password.
+Most Lino sites require you to sign in using a username and password.

 user settings

 The settings stored for your user account.
 You can edit your user settings by selecting My settings from the user menu.
-Some application also provide a quick link [My settings].
+Some application also provide a quick link.

 user menu

-The sub-menu of the main menu that holds commands related to your authentication: signing in or out, editing your user settings, acting as another user, …
+The sub-menu behind your name in the upper right corner of the Lino window.
+It holds commands related to authentication: Sign out, edit your user settings, My settings. act as another user, …

 The main page